 - Don't overdo the furnishings.
-When it comes to furnishing your child's room, your goal should be to create space - not fill it up.
+When it comes to furnishing your child's room, your goal should be to create space--not to fill it up.
 Kids need room to play, so the fewer pieces of furniture you can get away with, the better off you'll be.

 - Don't rule out large furniture completely.
 Bigger can be better, even in a small space.
-True - Small pieces are generally a better fit for a small room, but too many small pieces can make a room feel cluttered.
+While small pieces are generally a better fit for a small room, too many small pieces can make a room feel cluttered.
 As long as you stick to just one or two pieces, using larger furniture can make a room look bigger.

 - Do choose simple furniture with clean lines and a light finish.
 While dark, ornate furniture demands attention, understated pieces with slim lines "disappear" into the overall design, giving the illusion of open space.